wkrueger/typescript-gitbook/the-class-a-creature-which-spans-both-realms.md

 Classes in TypeScript have a few extra features compared to JS classes, mostly related to type-checking.

 * You can declare uninitialized properties on the class body; Those don't generate JS code, they just declare types for checking.
-* If a property is not initialized on the constructor, or directly, TS will complain.
-You can either declare a property as optional (append `?`) or assume it is not null (append `!`).
+* If a declared property is not initialized on the constructor, or directly, TS will complain.
+To fix this you can either declare a property as optional (append `?`) or assume it is not null (append `!`).

 ```typescript
 class Foo {